Colin Hardman: 1982–2006

 The 1989 TT was the last time sidecars with an upper engine capacity of 1000 cc competed on the Snaefell Mountain Course.
 From 1990, formula racing was introduced to the Sidecar TT with engine capacity restricted to either 350 cc two stroke or 600 cc four stroke.

 Following his success with Molyneux at the 1989 meeting, Hardman did not appear at the TT again until 1993 when he teamed up with Richard Crossley.
 Claiming a credible 6th place in their opening race, Crossley and Hardman then concluded the meeting when they took the 3rd place on the rostrum in Sidecar Race 'B'.
 Hardman was again absent from the TT in 1994 before going on to accompany Alan Warner at the 1995 and 1996 meetings.
 This partnership produced a somewhat poor return for Hardman, 13th place being the highlight in the Sidecar 'B' race at the 1996 Isle of Man TT.

 Hardman joined up with the former Swedish Sidecar Champion Lars Schwartz for the 1997 season with the pair continuing their partnership until 2000.
 Although they failed to make the grid for the Sidecar Race 'A' at the 1998 TT, a series of solid performances saw only one retirement in the seven occasions in which the duo competed at the TT with five top twenty finishes claimed.

 The 2001 Isle of Man TT Races were cancelled as a consequence of the Foot and Mouth outbreak in the United Kingdom with racing resuming in 2002, and which saw the winning duo of Molyneux and Hardman reunited.
 Two strong performances saw them take 4th place in the opening race, and conclude the meeting by taking 2nd place in the second of the two races.
 Hardman then teamed up with John Holden in 2003 where they enjoyed a brace of top ten finishes at the TT.

 Missing the 2004 campaign, Hardman joined Gary Bryan in 2005.
 This partnership yielded a relatively low return at the 2005 TT where they were forced to retire in both races.
 The opening race of the 2006 TT saw Bryan and Hardman bring their outfit home in 5th position, however another retirement concluded their meeting.

 Death

 Following the TT, Bryan and Hardman continued their season at the Oliver's Mount circuit in Yorkshire.
 During a practice session their outfit crashed at the Esses section of the course, resulting in Hardman dying at the scene.

+This was the first sidecar fatality at Oliver's Mount in 60 years of racing at the circuit.

 As a result of the tragedy the sidecar race at the meeting was cancelled, with the crews undertaking a parade lap in honour of the memory of Hardman.

 Hardman's funeral took place at St German's Cathedral, Isle of Man following which there was a private cremation at Douglas Borough Crematorium.
 His ashes were scattered on the Cronk-y-Voddy Straight, said to have been his favourite section of the TT Course.
 There is a memorial headstone commemorating him in Kirk Michael Parish Churchyard.